Why It’s Normal to Feel Existential Dread (And How to Overcome It)

 To Dread is Human

 Existential dread is part of the human experience.
-The fact that we have minds that can even comprehend these vast and unknown questions is amazing.
+The fact that we have minds that can even comprehend these vast and unknown questions is awe-inspiring in and of itself!

-Unfortunately, it can become too much, and when existential dread sets in, it can be hard to find meaning in anything.
+Unfortunately, it can become overwhelming, and when existential dread sets in, it’s hard to find meaning in anything.